Search String

 Clones & Ports of Konami's Gradius

-If it doesn't have a weapons system bar, it isn't a Gradius-like.
-Instead, it could be a Salamander-like.
+If the shooter in question does not feature a weapons system bar, it isn't a Gradius-like.
+Instead, it is likely to be a Salamander-like.

 Gradius Clones